jessepav/libgdx-wiki-old/Manual-project-setup.md

 To run the game on Android, right click the project -> Debug As -> Android Application.
 The screen will turn black, since the game doesn't yet do anything.
 If any errors occur running the application, they show up in the Logcat view, which can be seen by clicking Window -> Show View -> Other -> Android -> Logcat.

-## Updating libgdx ##
+## Updating libGDX ##

-At some point you may want to update libgdx to the latest.
+At some point you may want to update libGDX to the latest.
 To do this, download the [`libgdx-nightly-latest.zip`](http://libgdx.badlogicgames.com/nightlies/) again and update these files in your projects:

 | Project | Files |
 | ------- | :------: |